 Given that oil and gas are where the money is,such a fee would make good sense, though it has to be pointed ...(MORE ...)

 This link will take you to a new article written for Forbes magazine (they of the Fortune 500 billionaires list), written by one Robert Lenzner.
 In a boost to the cause of global antiquities trade ethical and legal reform, he describes how discussions last summer with a real-estate investing friend who collected Greek and Roman art (to emulate Levy and White’s supposed prestige).
 Their discussions led them both to note their increasing concern for the source of such artifact and the threat their unscrupulous collection was having on the collective cultural heritage of countries now weathering severe finance crises.
 Predicting an inevitable upturn in looting in countries such as Greece, Lenzner notes that his friend Aldrich originally hoped to cleanly purchase “museum-quality” pieces on the market to conserve, study and lend them, but that the realities of the trade taught him something of a harsh lesson…

-I commend the author (reporting his friend’s suggestions) for noting the increasing importance ...(MORE ...)
+I commend the author (reporting his friend’s suggestions) for noting the increasing importance of conservation ...(MORE ...)

 Do Bulgarians want import restrictions on antiquities into the US?Secretary of State Hilary Clinton at the signing of the US-Greece MOU

 SAFE received the following letter written by the Chairman of Buditel Circle, a non-governmental organization, to US Secretary of State Hilary Clinton in support of Bulgaria’s request for a bilateral agreement with the US to protect its cultural heritage.